Inertial frame of reference: Newtonian mechanics

 Classical theories that use the Galilean transformation postulate the equivalence of all inertial reference frames.
-Some theories may even postulate the existence of a privileged frame which provides absolute space and absolute time.
 The Galilean transformation transforms coordinates from one inertial reference frame, $\mathbf{s}$, to another, $\mathbf{s}^{\prime}$, by simple addition or subtraction of coordinates:

 where r0 and t0 represent shifts in the origin of space and time, and v is the relative velocity of the two inertial reference frames.
 Under Galilean transformations, the time t2 − t1 between two events is the same for all reference frames and the distance between two simultaneous events (or, equivalently, the length of any object, |r2 − r1|) is also the same.

 Within the realm of Newtonian mechanics, an inertial frame of reference, or inertial reference frame, is one in which Newton's first law of motion is valid.
-However, the principle of special relativity generalizes the notion of inertial frame to include all physical laws, not simply Newton's first law.
+However, the principle of special relativity generalizes the notion of an inertial frame to include all physical laws, not simply Newton's first law.

-Newton viewed the first law as valid in any reference frame that is in uniform motion relative to the fixed stars; that is, neither rotating nor accelerating relative to the stars.
-Today the notion of "absolute space" is abandoned, and an inertial frame in the field of classical mechanics is defined as:
+Newton viewed the first law as valid in any reference frame that is in uniform motion (neither rotating nor accelerating) relative to absolute space; as a practical matter, "absolute space" was considered to be the fixed stars In the theory of relativity the notion of absolute space or a privileged frame is abandoned, and an inertial frame in the field of classical mechanics is defined as:

 Hence, with respect to an inertial frame, an object or body accelerates only when a physical force is applied, and (following Newton's first law of motion), in the absence of a net force, a body at rest will remain at rest and a body in motion will continue to move uniformly—that is, in a straight line and at constant speed.
 Newtonian inertial frames transform among each other according to the Galilean group of symmetries.